 Overview of test cases from OICA

 Discuss charge power curve (handling, parameter, measurement, tolerances …) separately with more time - not part of the resolution, focus on 10-80% SoC relevant for fast charging Start Point and End Point for the fast charging procedure have to be defined

+China position on recharge curve

+Is the full recharge curve measured (0-100%) or a limited one (e.g.20-80%)?
+It is recommended to measure a 10-80% charging curve.

+1.The ISO 12906 standard also measures a 10-80% charging curve.

+2.Intercepting the charging curve of 10-80% from the charging curve of 0-100% is not an optimal curve.